What is Grooming? Signs to Look for With Sexual Predators

 - Sending sexual messages

-The process of grooming is a purposefully slow one, as predators methodically take steps to ingratiate themselves to children and gain trust.
-Predators are masters at manipulation and can appear kind and helpful to mask their ulterior motives, taking advantage of a child’s naivete.
+The process of grooming is a purposefully slow one, as predators methodically take steps to build relationships with children and gain their trust.
+Predators are masters at manipulation and can appear kind and helpful to hide their ulterior motives, taking advantage of a child’s naivete.

-The steps below follow a general pattern of behavior consistent with online grooming.
+The steps below outline the general pattern of behavior consistent with online grooming.
 However, every situation is unique, so variations are always possible.
-The most important thing is to always be aware of any adult who begins taking an interest in your child.
+Do your best to always be aware of any adult who begins to take an interest in your child, and be sure to check in with your child regularly so they know they can come to you if they ever experience something negative online.

-Predators often target vulnerable children, such as those who are emotionally vulnerable or have less parental oversight.
-The first interactions are pleasant and include light conversations to lure them in, making the child feel important.
-Many predators initiate conversations on public chat apps or in the chat section of kid’s games, pretending to be younger.
+Predators often set their sights on vulnerable children, such as those who are emotionally fragile or have less parental oversight.
+Their first interactions with the child are generally pleasant and include light conversation to lower defenses and make their target feel important.
+Many predators initiate conversations on public chat apps or in the chat section of games for kids, pretending to be younger than they really are.

-Many times, the predator tries to fill some sort of need that the child has – many times, it’s an emotional need, like a child’s desire for attention.
-They meet it by paying them compliments, listening to them, or buying them gifts.
-Be aware of any presents your child may receive from other adults, especially electronic devices – these may be used exclusively for communication with the predator.
+Many times, the predator will try to fill some sort of need the child has, such as a desire for attention.
+The adult might also try to connect with their victim by paying them compliments, listening to them, or buying gifts.
+Be aware of any presents your child may receive from other adults, especially electronic devices, as these may be given for the purpose of becoming a way for the predator to communicate directly with your child.

-At this point, as the predator is deepening the relationship, he’ll gauge the level of threat he’s facing from the parents.
-He’ll ask questions to see how closely the child’s devices are monitored, and try to determine whether the child will be believed if the truth comes out.
-During this time, kids may become more secretive about their activity.
+At this point, the predator will attempt to deepen the relationship and gauge the level of threat he’s facing from the parents.
+He might ask questions to see how closely the child’s devices are monitored and try to figure out whether the child would be believed if they tell their parents about the relationship.
+During this time, kids may become more secretive about their online activity, so pay attention if their attitude changes when discussing what they do while they’re on their devices.

 This stage culminates in sexual activity.
+While some perpetrators might attempt to meet their victims in person, others carry out their sexual abuse entirely online.
 Predators will begin to discuss sex explicitly, mentioning sexual activities with the child to desensitize them.
-Some predators have been known to show children pictures of other children without their clothing in order to make it appear more normal.
-They’ll also introduce sexual information that typical children of their age group would not be familiar with.
+Some predators have been known to show children pictures of other minors without their clothing in order to make it appear more normal.
+This influx of sexual information will make the child know far more about sexual activity than is age-appropriate.
+At this point, the predator may also begin to request sexual videos of their victim and/or send their own.

 What You Can Do

-Children of any gender, any family situation, and any socioeconomic level may be targeted as victims of grooming – no one is immune.
+Children of any gender, family situation, and socioeconomic status can be targeted as victims of grooming – no one is immune.
 To help protect your child from online predators, there are a number of steps you can take, including:

-- Encourage your child to be share aware by talking openly and often about what sites they’re visiting, games they’re playing, and people they’re chatting with.
+- Encouraging your child to be “share aware” by talking openly and often about what sites they’re visiting, games they’re playing, and people they’re chatting with.

-- Create a family environment where your child feels safe talking about difficult topics.
+- Creating a family environment where your child feels safe talking about difficult topics.
 The safer a child feels, the more likely they are to open up when something bad happens.

-- Monitor their devices for potentially harmful communications.
-Bark is specially designed to capture messages that may be inappropriate or indicative of sexual abuse.
+- Monitoring their devices for potentially harmful communications.
+Bark is designed to detect messages that may be inappropriate or indicative of sexual abuse.
+Our screen time and web filtering features can also help parents and guardians manage how their child accesses the internet.

-The truth is, grooming signs can be difficult to spot.
-This is because sexual predators tend to also befriend parents and caregivers.
-Maintaining an open line of communication with your child and paying extra attention to the amount of time they spend with other adults, as well as monitoring their online activity with Bark, can help protect your child from online sexual predators.
+Grooming signs can be difficult to spot because sexual predators are adept at coercing their victims into keeping quiet.
+Predators can even befriend parents and caregivers, which makes it even harder to recognize when something is going on.
+Maintaining an open line of communication with your child and paying extra attention to the amount of time they spend with other adults, as well as monitoring and managing their online activity, can help protect your child from predators.